 An introduction to the profession of sport and exercise sciences.
 An examination of career possibilities, a thorough historical background; and a look at the physiological, psychological, and sociological foundations of the field.

 Prerequisite: EDU 2100, concurrent enrollment in EXS 2201, instructor approval To provide pre-service physical education teachers with an opportunity to observe and teach elementary age student in the physical education environment.
 Students will apply content knowledge learned in EXS 2201 and develop learning opportunities for elementary age children.
 After successfully completing the course, the pre-service teacher will demonstrate the acquisition of teaching behaviors, knowledge, and skills necessary to teach at the elementary level.

-Prerequisite: EDU-2100 or concurrent enrollment.
+Prerequisite: Completion or concurrent enrollment in EDU-2100, EDU-1020 and EDU-1030.
 This course is designed for students majoring in EC-6 Generalist Education and places emphasis on participation in games, sports, fitness, and movement for grades EC-6.
 Focus is placed on the health and physical education standards for Texas EC-6 generalists.
 Five (5) hours of participatory observation with children in schools is required.
 Students must provide their own transportation.

 A study of the theory and practice of basic first aid, culminating in Red Cross certification in three areas: Community CPR, Adult CPR, and responding to emergencies.
 American Heart Association certification in CPR for the Professional Rescuer is an additional certification that is mandatory for Athletic Training.

 Prerequisite: EDU 2100 or concurrent enrollment To provide pre-service physical education teachers content knowledge and teaching methodologies for specific activities associated with lifetime fitness and sports.
 The primary emphasis of the course is on skill development, teaching progression, game play, and assessment.